 The SharkSSL FreeRTOS/lwIP ESP32 IDE is designed to run in a virtual machine (VM).
 The download is provided as an OVA file, which is compatible with any virtualization engine that can load the Open Virtualization Format.
 The VM has been tested in VmWare and VirtualBox.

-The virtual machine (VM) runs Linux and comes pre-installed with all required tools.
-Linux experience is not required, but advanced users can optionally use the Linux command line and work directly with the official ESP-IDF and the ready to use SharkSSL build tools.
-The easy to use web based development tools let any developer edit, compile, and upload code via a USB connection to an ESP32.
+The virtual machine runs Linux and comes pre-installed with all necessary tools including the web-based SharkSSL IDE, so you can get started right away without any prior Linux experience.
+However, if you are an advanced user, you also have the option to use the Linux command line and work directly with the official ESP-IDF and SharkSSL build tools.
+The web-based development tool makes it easy for any developer to edit, compile, and upload code to an ESP32 via a USB connection.
+No matter your skill level, SharkSSL ESP32 IDE has something to offer you.

 The SharkSSL is loaded by navigating to the IP address printed in the VM's console window.